dij0s/PETAL/thesis/bachelor_thesis.typ

     [9], [Can you provide me with a map of heat/cold demand density and potential sources of heat/cold?], ),
-  caption: "Test dataset prompts for municipal energy planning in Sion", ) <test_dataset>
+  caption: "Comprehensive test dataset of nine evaluation prompts designed for assessing the peformance of the system in municipal energy planning for Sion.
+This dataset enables systematic evaluation of both factual information retrieval and actionable planning recommendation capabilities.", ) <test_dataset>

 The dataset is aligned within the specific scope of available data sources, inherently restricting its size.